2i2c-org/docs/about.md

 ## Will this infrastructure be free forever?

 Probably not.
 2i2c is running this pilot in order to better-understand the needs of the research and education community, and to arrive at a sustainable model for providing these services in a sustainable manner in the future.
 We plan to offer 2i2c Hubs in the future at a price that is sustainable for both research and educational communities, as well as 2i2c.

-## What happens if I want to move off of a 2i2c hub?

-2i2c Hubs are designed to use entirely open source tools that are vendor- and workflow-agnostic.
-Our goal is to provide you with interactive computing environments that seamlessly integrate with pre-existing workflows across the research and education community.
-That means that it should be **extremely easy** to move off of a 2i2c Hub and into a different online environment that uses the Jupyter stack (or simply onto your own computer).